technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     ![](./media/image54.jpeg)

 If you see this output, you have successfully run the Quarkus application and connected to the remote PostgreSQL database.

 ## Exercise 3 : Deploy a Quarkus application to Azure Container Apps

 In this exercise, you create the Azure Container Apps environment by using the Azure CLI.

 ### Task 1 : Set up the Dockerfile for the Quarkus application

 1. Container Apps is used to deploy containerized applications.
 So you first need to containerize the Quarkus application into a Docker image.
 This process is easy because the Quarkus Maven plugin has already generated some Dockerfiles under **src/main/docker**.

     ![](./media/image55.jpeg)

-2. Switch back to Gitbash and press Ctrl+C .Run below command to rename one of these **Dockerfiles, *Dockerfile.jvm*,** to ***Dockerfile*** and move it to the root folder:
+2. Switch back to Gitbash and press Ctrl+C .Run the below command to rename one of   these **Dockerfiles, *Dockerfile.jvm*,** to ***Dockerfile*** and move it to the root folder:

     +++mv src/main/docker/Dockerfile.jvm ./Dockerfile+++